 That is not the case and a conscious effort must be made to make sure that workplaces are inclusive and equitable as well.
 Read on to learn about the current state of diversity in the workforce, the difference between diversity, inclusion and equity, why you should invest in all three, how to create and foster a work environment that promotes all three, and how internships can help with the diversity problem.

 What is the current state of diversity in the workforce?

 While nearly every major company has some form of diversity initiative in place and around 90% of the Fortune 100 companies have a Chief Diversity Officer, true diversity in the workplace still lags.
-In recent years, the N.Y.
-Times found that there were fewer women in chief executive positions than men named John, Robert, William, or James despite the fact that women are more likely to possess a degree than men.
-In addition, there have only been 16 black CEOs of Fortune 500 companies since 1999, and in 2016, 4 out of 5 new board appointees at Fortune 500 companies were white.
-The share of African American appointees did not significantly change from 2015, though the number of Hispanic or Latino and Asian American appointees both grew to nearly 6.5% each from 4% and 4.8% respectively.
+There have only been 19 black CEOs of Fortune 500 companies since 1999, and 4 out of 5 new board appointees at Fortune 500 companies were white.
+The share of African American appointees did not significantly change from previous years, though the number of Hispanic or Latino and Asian American appointees both grew to nearly 6.5% each from 4% and 4.8% respectively.

 We often think of diversity as an umbrella covering inclusion and equity.
 This is a misconception.
-A great blog post by Meg Bolger, founder of Same Team, breaks down the differences between diversity, inclusion and equity.
+Meg Bolger, founder of Same Team, breaks down the difference between diversity, inclusion, and equity.

 Diversity is when differences are present within a collective group.
 Individuals represent different identities from race and gender to age and socioeconomic background.
-Diversity exists in relationship to others.
+Diversity exists in our relationships with others.